Fortify-Labs/Fortify/README.md

 ## Disclaimer

-Fortify (© 2020 Thomas Kosiewski) is a community project and is not affiliated with Valve or Steam.
+Fortify (© 2021 Thomas Kosiewski) is a community project and is not affiliated with Valve or Steam or Twitch.

-Dota Underlords is a registered trademark of Valve Corporation.
+Valve, the Valve logo, Steam, the Steam logo, Source, the Source logo, Dota, the Dota 2 logo, Defense of the Ancients, Dota Underlords and the Dota Underlords logo are trademarks and/or registered trademarks of Valve Corporation.

+TWITCH, the TWITCH Logo, the Glitch Logo, and/or TWITCHTV are trademarks of Twitch Interactive, Inc. or its affiliates.

+The Fortify logo and Fortify banner are intellectual property of John "johnxfire" Nathan Fernandez.